Skip to content

 If you’re already using WordPress with Elementor forms connected to GoHighLevel, and you want to connect AnyTrack to your marketing flow to improve your attribution data, you need to make some adjustments to your current setup in order to benefit from AnyTrack conversion data and attribution enrichment via server side tracking.

-With your existing setup enhanced by AnyTrack:
+Enhance your existing setup with AnyTrack:

 3. Data bridge: Form submission sends both lead data AND attribution data to GoHighLevel